The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 Water resistance and IP rating

-As usual, while the scooter should not be ridden in the rain or wet weather, and damage is possible, users have used it in this manner without many issues.
-Simply put, if you’re stuck somewhere with your scooter and there is some light rain going on, you have a good chance of riding and your scooter staying intact.
+As usual, while the scooter should not be ridden in the rain or wet weather, and damage is possible, users have used it in this manner without any issues.
+Simply put, if you’re stuck somewhere with your scooter and there is some light rain going on, you have a good chance of riding through the rain and your scooter staying intact.
 Just to be safe, avoid doing this as much as possible, but know that if you decide to do it, odds are your scooter will be just fine.

 Terrains, ride experience, and where to ride